Significant causes of Oregon's low per capita personal income relative to the nation likely include:

 - Fewer part-time workers.

 States with the highest PCPI levels are concentrated on the East Coast (Figure 2).
 These states differ from Oregon and the rest of the nation in their concentration of high-wage financial and insurance industries near New York, and professional and business services workers near the nation's capital.
-Wyoming's PCPI, the exception to the East Coast trend, benefited from rising energy prices during the last decade, increasing its PCPI rank from 20th in 2000 to 7th in 2011.
+North Dakota, Wyoming and Alaska are exceptions to the East Coast trend, each benefiting from rising energy prices and increased production during the last decade.

 Other factors, however, were looked at but not found to have much impact on Oregon's PCPI.
 These include industry and occupational mix, the high minimum wage, federal government employment and spending, and the unionization rate.